holepunchto/hyperdht/README.md

 #### `node.mutable.signable(value, options)`

-Utility method which returns the exact buffer that would be signed in `mutable.put` (that does not provide a `sig`).
+Utility method which returns the exact buffer that would be signed in `mutable.put` (that does not provide a `signature`).
 This is only needed when using a salt, otherwise it will return the same `value` passed in.
 This method is to facilitate out-of-band signing (e.g. hardware signing), do not pass the returned signable value into `mutable.sign`, `mutable.sign` already uses `mutable.signable`.